klane/databall/docs/_pages/model-performance.md

     plt.show()
 ```

 The plots below compare ROC and precision/recall curves for the five models evaluated above.
-The logistic regression, support vector machine, neural network, and naive bayes curves are nearly identical, which is to be expected given how similar their performance metrics were.
+The logistic regression, support vector machine, neural network, and Na&iuml;ve Bayes curves are nearly identical, which is to be expected given how similar their performance metrics were.
 The random forest model certainly sticks out with dramatically lower areas under both curves.
 There is an interesting discontinuity in the precision/recall curve at a recall of around 0.25.

 ```python